-During this report period, annual monitoring was conducted on October 4, 2017.
-Overall conditions in the riparian areas were very good.
-No trespass grazing was observed along the entire buffer fence.
-Noxious weeds in the buffer areas were generally controlled.
-In 2017 patches of Phragmites along the Harris BLM section were treated with herbicide.
-Overall the fence is in good working condition in 2017.
+During this report period, annual monitoring was conducted on October 16, 2018.
+Cattle were present in Olsen I at the time of monitoring.
+Trespass grazing had occurred in Olsen I, McCurdy I, Hansen, and McCurdy II.
+The overall conditions of these areas were fair due to grazing activities.
+Overall conditions in the remaining riparian areas was very good.
+Noxious weeds in the buffer areas were generally controlled, except in McCurdy I were large patches of Musk Thistle were present.
+Overall the fence is in good working condition in 2018.